TheMisterOdd/Insight/README.md

 # Insight
-Insight is lightweight game engine and framework written in ANSI C and licensed under public domain.
-The engine is designed to be fast and could be used in any project and it could be easily implemented in C++.
+Insight is **lightweight game engine and framework** written in **ANSI C** and licensed under public domain.
+The engine is designed to be fast and could be used in any project and it could be easily implemented with C++.
 The only dependecies it needs are an OpenGL library and `stb_image` and `stb_image_write header` files.

 ## Features:
 * Lightweight